thewileylab/ReviewR/README.md

 <!-- badges: end -->

 ReviewR is a portable Shiny tool to help you explore patient data across different data models.
-Currently within ReviewR, you can browse patient data stored in either the OMOP or MIMIC-III formats, with the option to extend ReviewR to display information from other data models.
+Currently, you can browse patient data stored in either the OMOP or MIMIC-III formats, with the option to extend ReviewR to display information from other data models.

 In addition to viewing patient data, you may also connect to a REDCap project to perform a chart review.